quietui/quiet/docs/docs/developers/contributing.md

 Percentages may be represented as "50%" in cases where CSS-like values are provided, e.g. `100px 25%`.

+### Attributes representing indexes

+In components track items by index, use the `active-index` attribute to identify the  active item.
+This will be the source of truth for selected items.

+For convenience, allow users to add the `name` attribute to one or more items.
+Then they can use use the `active-name` attribute to get and set the active item.
+This attribute must reflect and be kept in sync with `active-index`.
+When an item doesn't have a name, the attribute should be empty.

 ### Attribute reflection

 Attribute reflection in custom elements is [an interesting challenge](https://www.abeautifulsite.net/posts/reflection-and-custom-states-in-web-components/) because the platform hasn't established a clear pattern for it.
 This section defines such a pattern to enable consistency throughout the library.